ODaal/Optimal-Speed-Control-of-Hybrid-Electric-Vehicle/README.md

-The project is implemented and simulated using MATLAB/Simulink, please refer to the pdf file for details
+The project is implemented and simulated using MATLAB/Simulink, please refer to the pdf file for details.

-Note: This project was done in a group of 3
+Note: This project was done in a group of three.